beakerbrowser/webdb/README.md

 WebDB sits on top of Dat archives.
 It duplicates the data it's handling into IndexedDB, and that duplicated data acts as a throwaway cache -- it can be reconstructed at any time from the Dat archives.

 WebDB treats individual files in the Dat archive as individual records in a table.
 As a result, there's a direct mapping for each table to a folder of .json files.
-For instance, if you had a 'tweets' table, it would map to the `/tweets/*.json` files.
+For instance, if you had a 'tweets' table, it might map to the `/tweets/*.json` files.
 WebDB's mutators, such as put or add or update, simply write those json files.
 WebDB's readers & query-ers, such as get() or where(), read from the IndexedDB cache.

 WebDB watches its source archives for changes to the json files.
 When they change, it reads them and updates IndexedDB, thus the query results stay up-to-date.
 The flow is, roughly: `put() -&gt; archive/tweets/12345.json -&gt; indexer -&gt; indexeddb -&gt; get()`.